mardiros/tursu/README.md

 If --trace is used, or -vvv, the tests files are written on the disk, and the `???` in the context are replaced by the generated python test function.

-This my be usefull in case of hard time debugging.
+This may be usefull in case of hard time debugging.
 ```

 ### All Gherkin features are support.